 5. Reduces Stress

 If you are stressed, you should exercise.
-Stress not only hampers your sleep at night but also impairs your physiological functions.
-It also leads to excess accumulation of toxins in the body, which, in turn, leads to other diseases.
-Physical activity is highly beneficial in reducing stress (10).
+Stress not only hampers your sleep at night but also impairs your immune functions (12).
+Stress also leads to excess accumulation of harmful oxygen radicals in the body, which, in turn, leads to other diseases (13).
+Physical activity is highly beneficial in reducing stress.
 Whenever you feel stressed out, take a walk or run, and you will soon see a change in your mood.

 6. Effective Treatment For Depression And Anxiety